simonwoerpel/medienrevolte.de/src/index.md

 I work as a data journalist and newsroom hacker at <a href="https://correctiv.org">correctiv.org</a>, a journalism non-profit based in Germany.

+in case you are interested, [checkout my resume](https://github.com/simonwoerpel/CV).

 [some of my work / projects](/projects/)

 <h2 class="schnickschnack">that's meeeeee ---></h2>